wtheisen/TerminusBrowser/README.md

 - (q)uit(a)ll - Close the program
 - (t)hread [THREAD NUMBER] - open the thread on the current board with the specified number
 - view [PATTERN] - [PATTERN] being either 4chan or reddit currently it will open that site in the current view
 - (h)istory - will go back one level in the history list
+- (s)earch [PATTERN] - will search the current view for the pattern, if pattern is blank it will reset the current view

 ## Configuration <a name="config"></a>